Eric-Chung-0511/Learning-Record/Data Science Projects/PawMatchAI/README.md

 ---

 ## 🌐 Model Deployment
-The model is deployed on **Hugging Face Spaces**, providing users with an intuitive interface for:
+The model is deployed on **Hugging Face Space**, providing users with an intuitive interface for:
 1. **Breed Detection:** Upload an image for detailed classification results.
 2. **Breed Comparison:** Explore side-by-side comparisons of two breeds.
 3. **Breed Recommendation:** Receive personalized suggestions based on preferences.